Microwave/Millimeter-Wave and Coaxial Connectors

 As long as the screw is tightened to the specified torque value, it is unlikely that the connector breaks easily.
 Also, if a center conductor is used in a normal way, the socket of a female connector does not excessively widen, and the pin of a male connector does not break, either.

-However, even for the combination of connectors that can be mated, to mate connectors with different specifications are not assumed.
+However, mating connectors with different specifications are not assumed even for the combination of connectors that can be mated.

 For example, SMA connectors and precision connector KPC350 can be mated together.
 SMA connectors are inexpensive and are used in many situations.
 Nevertheless, due to SMA’s rough design and production, its characteristics are significantly different from those of KPC350.